Binary file: Background and terminology

+It is quite common for a text file to use its text to encode data that could be encoded in binary some other way; a text file that does this is still regarded as a text file, and not a binary file, so long as it remains within the previously-stated constraints about what the bits of the file represent.
+For example, in a binary file, the number 250 could be encoded in bits as the sequence 11111010.
+It could also be encoded in a text file (for example, a programming language source file) as the digits 2, 5, 0; which would in turn be encoded by the bits in the text file as (for example, using UTF-8) 00110010, 00110101, 00110000.

 Structure

 Binary files are usually thought of as being a sequence of bytes, which means the binary digits (bits) are grouped in eights.
 Binary files typically contain bytes that are intended to be interpreted as something other than text characters.
 Compiled computer programs are typical examples; indeed, compiled applications are sometimes referred to, particularly by programmers, as binaries.
 But binary files can also mean that they contain images, sounds, compressed versions of other files, etc. – in short, any type of file content whatsoever.

 Some binary files contain headers, blocks of metadata used by a computer program to interpret the data in the file.
 The header often contains a signature or magic number which can identify the format.
 For example, a GIF file can contain multiple images, and headers are used to identify and describe each block of image data.
 The leading bytes of the header would contain text like GIF87a or GIF89a that can identify the binary as a GIF file.
 If a binary file does not contain any headers, it may be called a flat binary file.

 A text file may consist partly or entirely of encoded binary information.
 When sending binary files over the network they may be encoded so that they use only printable characters.
 This is often necessary due to the limitations of network protocols used for internet browsing and e-mail communication.
 One such encoding is Base64.
 Also, files containing public-key and private-key information for use in systems employing asymmetric cryptography (such as website certificates) may also be stored with the binary information encoded in printable characters.